A Survey of Protocol Fuzzing: Input Generator

 \begin{itemize} \item \textit{Passive learning} (labeled as ``\textit{TAPL}'' in Table \ref{table-inputgen} column 4) methods mainly rely on a set of pre-collected network traces of the PUT with other entities to infer the communication model \cite{securecomm15-pulsar,icics17-fan,icst19-seqfuzzer,iot22-cgfuzzer}.
-The learning algorithms proposed by existing works can be divided into two categories: statistics-based and neural-network-based algorithms.
-For the former category, Pulsar \cite{securecomm15-pulsar} builds a second-order Markov Model by computing the probability of the occurrence of the adjacent messages in the network trace corpus and then minimizes this Markov model into a DFA.
-After a message has been received, Pulsar matches it to one of the states in the inferred DFA to select a valid response template for building a new testcase.
+The learning algorithms proposed by existing works can be divided into two categories: statistics-based and neural network-based algorithms.
+For the former category, Pulsar \cite{securecomm15-pulsar} builds a second-order Markov model by computing the probability of the occurrence of the adjacent messages in the network trace corpus and then minimizes this Markov model into a DFA.
+After receiving a message, Pulsar matches it with one of the states in the inferred DFA to select a valid response template for building a new testcase.
 For the latter category, Fan \textit{et al.} \cite{icics17-fan} and SeqFuzzer\cite{icst19-seqfuzzer} use LSTM to learn the grammar and temporal features of stateful protocols.
-Specifically, they employ LSTM as the encoder and decoder of the sequence-to-sequence (seq2seq) model \cite{sutskever2014sequence}.
+Specifically, they employ \newnote{Long short-term memory (LSTM)} as the encoder and decoder of the sequence-to-sequence (seq2seq) model \cite{sutskever2014sequence}.
 Seq2seq model is an encoder-decoder model structure that can handle input and output sequences of different lengths.
 The encoder LSTM model learns the features of the protocol via captured network traces, while the decoder LSTM model is used to generate fuzzing inputs. \textit{Passive} network trace-based state machine learning methods are easy to operate and fast-running.
 However, the quality of the constructed state machine depends on the coverage of captured traffics.
-In practice, it is hard to capture a comprehensive set of message types and sequences, causing the constructed communication model lacking part of uncaptured states or state transitions.
+In practice, it is hard to capture a comprehensive set of message types and sequences, causing the constructed communication model to lack parts of uncaptured states or state transitions.